morganey-lang/morganey-gradle-plugin/README.md

 }
 ```
 If the build completed sucessfully a JAR file should be generated
-in the project build directory called `Morganey-Files.jar`
+in the project build directory called `projectname-version.jar`